Drone-Home/drone-home-combined/README.md

    - **Interfaces**: Integrated with ROS2 and OpenCV for simple user interaction.

 How to run project components and known Bugs:
-Please see individual readme.md files in folders:
+Please see the readme.md file in the ros2_ws folder for the main setup instructions
-- ros2_ws
-- computer_vision
-- recharging_port
-- user_interface